 The issue of intimate care is a sensitive one and will require staff to be respectful of the child's needs.
 The child's dignity should always be preserved with a high level of privacy, choice and control.
 There shall be a high awareness of child protection issues.
+All staff providing intimate and personal care are DBS checked and are not included on the barred list.
 Staff behaviour may be open to scrutiny and staff must work in partnership with parents/carers to provide continuity of care to children/young people wherever possible.

 Sydenham School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
 We recognise that there is a need to treat all children with respect when intimate care is given.
 No child should be attended to in a way that causes distress or pain.
+To support the child in feeling safe and comfortable with the provision of intimate and personal care, we will ensure that the care is provided by staff known to the child, who have been trained to carry out this duty.